Johnny Hawke: Early years

 In 1940 at the age of 15, Hawke played first grade for the Queanbeyan Blues rugby league team and Queanbeyan Tigers Australian football team.
 After leaving school, he started work at Commonwealth Government Printing Office.
 He transferred to the Eastlake Football Club as many of the Printing Office staff played for that club.
 He won Eastlake's best and fairest award in 1945 and in 1946 he captained the team.
 Eastlake lost the 1946 Grand Final after being undefeated during the year.
 Hawke played for the Queanbeyan Blues in 1946 but transferred to play in Canberra in 1947.
 In 1948, he received several inducements to leave but remained playing in the local competition for 6 pounds per week.
 During 1948, Hawke was selected for Monaro, Country and New South Wales.
 He used up all his leave entitlements from the Printing Office and as a result did not have any leave left to play in the final selection game, New South Wales versus Queensland in Brisbane.
 Even though his leave application was rejected, he went and played in the game but the consequence was that the Printing Office dismissed him on his return to work.
-Hawke was selected for the 1948-49 Kangaroo tour and left Canberra in August 1948 with a gift of just over 10 pounds from the Canberra Rugby League.
-He played four Tests against Great Britain and France.
-During the tour, as five-eighth and centre, he scored 11 tries and played 23 out of the 37 games.
+Hawke was selected for the 1948–49 Kangaroo tour of Great Britain and France and left Canberra in August 1948 with a gift of just over 10 pounds from the Canberra Rugby League.
+He played four Tests against Great Britain and France during the tour, as five-eighth and centre, scoring 11 tries and playing 23 out of the 37 games.